neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 In the section about authentication so called roles were introduced.
 A role can be attached to a user's security context, to determine which privileges should be granted to her.
 I.e. the access rights of a user are decoupled from the user object itself, making it a lot more flexible, if you want to change them.
+In TYPO3 Flow roles are defined in the ``Policy.yaml`` files, and are unique within your package namespace.
+The full identifier for a role would be ``<PackageKey>:<RoleName>``.

+The built-in system roles ``Anonymous`` and ``Everybody`` are not prepended with a package key.

+There are two ways to configure roles.
+A simple configuration and an extended configuration.
+For the following examples the context is the ``Policy.yaml`` file of the ``Acme.MyPackage`` package.

-In TYPO3 Flow a role is mainly just a string, which must be unique in the whole TYPO3 Flow instance.
-Following there is an example configuration, that will proclaim the roles ``Administrator``, ``Customer``, and ``PrivilegedCustomer`` to the system.
+Following is an example of the simple configuration. that will proclaim the roles ``Acme.MyPackage:Administrator``, ``Acme.MyPackage:Customer``, and ``Acme.MyPackage:PrivilegedCustomer`` to the system.

-*Example: roles definition in the Policy.yaml file*
+*Example: simple roles definition in the Policy.yaml file*

 .. code-block:: yaml